chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/FMC/FMC_SRAM_DataMemory/readme.txt

   @endverbatim

 @par Example Description

+This example guides you through the different configuration steps by mean of HAL API to configure the FMC controller to access the  SRAM memory mounted on evaluation board (including heap and stack).

 This example guides you through the different configuration steps by mean of HAL API to use the IS61WV102416BLL-10M SRAM mounted on STM324x9I-EVAL as data memory